-Here children engage in a journey of discovery and exploration.
+At Bracken Edge, children engage in a journey of discovery and exploration, starting in Nursery through to the end of Reception.
 The children often initiate their own learning through play as well as engaging in regular group and whole-class activities directed by an adult.
 We create a happy and caring environment where all children feel valued and relaxed and where they will have the opportunity to develop positive relationships with all the adults who care for them.
-Every day, there are opportunities for the children to choose from a range of activities, both indoors and outdoors, where they can explore, experiment, learn and develop at their own rate as they work towards the end of Reception standard or Early Learning Goals (ELGs).
+Every day, there are opportunities for the children to choose from a range of activities, both indoors and outdoors, where they can explore, experiment, learn and develop at their own rate as they work towards the end of Reception standards or Early Learning Goals (ELGs).